gekitz/UIDevice-with-UniqueIdentifier-for-iOS-5/README.markdown

 //Thanks to Erica Sadun for her UIDevice+Hardware Addition (used for the mac address retrieval).

-# Licence
+# License
-see licence file.
+see license file.